backplane-cloud/backplane-www/docs/quick-start.md

 1. Login to console.cloud.google.com
 2. Go to IAM and admin > Service accounts
 3. Select a Project and click on Create Service Account
-4. Enter a service account name e.g. `backplane-demo` and a description e.g. `For Backplane API environment provisioning`
+4. Enter a service account name e.g. `backplane-api` and a description e.g. `For Backplane API environment provisioning`
 5. Click Create and Continue
 6. Click on Done.
 7. Click on IAM and switch to the Organisation level.